 How did children help the war effort?Continue reading the main story

-Posters encouraged people to collect hen's eggs to feed wounded soldiers.
-Boys and girls helped with this job, too.
+Posters encouraged people to collect hens' eggs to feed wounded soldiers.
+Both girls and boys helped with this job.
 Many homes kept chickens during the war, if they had space outside.